Marcodeg/ScrollStackKit/README.md

 ```

 ## Demo
-In this repository you can also find a demo.
+In this repository, you can also find a demo.

 ## License
 This software is released under the MIT license.
 See LICENSE for details.